samueldusek/samueldusek/README.md

 ## My goals for 2021 :dart:

-- Get a job as a web developer
+- Get a job as a web developer ✅
+  - I am very happy about getting my first job as a junior front-end developer at [reservio.com](https://www.reservio.com/)
 - Finish and launch my biggest project - [The discgolf hole of the year](https://github.com/samueldusek/hole-of-the-year)
 - Finish all the courses mentioned above
 - Make my first open source contribution